liangzheng816/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 > [!IMPORTANT]
 > For **SharePoint Server 2010** migrations, only the log-in name is supported in column A.
 >
-> For **SharePoint Server 2013 and later**, you can use either the log-in name or the SID in column A.
+> For **SharePoint Server 2013 and later**, you can use either the log-in name or the Security Identifier (SID) in column A.

 For all SharePoint Server versions: